These instructions are for DML version 3.3.2

 To pause play, press the spacebar.
 Pressing the spacebar again will resume play.

-Information about the currently playing song is displayed in the information bar at the top of the screen as well as in the currently playing album image panel,
+Information about the currently playing song is displayed at the top left of the screen as well as in the currently playing album image panel,

 and the panel above the volume and balance controls - as seen in the image above.